KjetilRoed/rtfm/_kanban/create_kanban_card.md

 There are a few possible ways to directly create a card on your board:

+### Right click
-1. Right-click with your mouse on the area of the board (section: column and swimlane) where you want the new card to be created.
+Right-click with your mouse on the area of the board (section: column and swimlane) where you want the new card to be created.
 Usually, this is the "Backlog" or the "Request" column.
 Click on the “+” icon to open a new Kanban card.

 ![create card](https://kanbanize.com/wp-content/uploads/knowledge-base/CCcreateaCardContextMenu.png)